chappy84/grumpy-phpunit/testing-db.markdown

 These two methods we've implemented make sure that any calls to a database being accessed via PDO will be intercepted by DBUnit.

-When creating your connection in the getConnection() method, make sure to use the same database credentials that your application is expecting.
+When creating your connection in the `getConnection()` method, make sure to use the same database credentials that your application is expecting.
 Otherwise DBUnit won't intercept calls to the database.

 In testing terms, the file that you put in the data you wish to be loaded is called a fixture.
-When organizing my testing code I like to craete a directory called `fixtures` and put all of them in there.
+When organizing my testing code I like to create a directory called `fixtures` and put all of them in there.

 ### Using XML Datasets
 DBUnit supports several types of XML data fixtures.
 For my tests that